Anatomy of the Vaginal Area

 Other than that, chances are, you won’t find anything serious.
 But if something appears suspicious, see a gynecologist as soon as possible.

 There will be a whitish, yellowish gunk like substance between your labia folds.
 This is smegma.
-Make sure to clean this gunk away with a herbal feminine wash so that your vagina remains fresh and clean everyday.
+Make sure to clean this gunk away with herbal feminine wash so that your vagina remains fresh and clean everyday.

 After this overview of the anatomy of the vaginal area, let's continue and get to know the external vaginal anatomy.